 "Going virtual this year for the Bucks Skills Show has been a very positive experience.
 At EKFB we have been delivering the Bucks Skills Show face to face until now, but the virtual classroom worked very well; big credit to the organisers for all the prep beforehand plus their support during the lessons." - EKFB

 "Despite having to do it all virtually a brilliant event for students.
 As a local business to be able to participate and help is rewarding and to me a MUST." - ANT Telecomms

 "The Bucks Skills Show was an excellently run opportunity to speak to some very bright and very engaged young students.
 It was by no means an easy ride; there were some tough questions, but it was really good fun and I'd definitely recommend it." - University of Oxford

 If you are interested in sharing your experience and inspiring the next generation of young employees, register your interest here >

 Bucks Skills Show 2021

-We currently plan to host the Bucks Skills Show 2021 in a face to face format on the Thursday 14th and Friday 15th October 2021.
+We currently plan to host the Bucks Skills Show 2021 virtually in November 2021.
 To express your interest please fill out the below form.